 Generally, trust takes a long time to create, slowly, bit by bit; it is not yes or no, or on or off.
 Yet it can so easily be destroyed and very quickly, sometimes even without the person realising what they have done.
 Also, once trust is broken it is almost impossible to be remade as some form of betrayal has happened, a very deep and painful emotion.
 Some relationships start with an amount of assumed trust e.g. a new employee starting a job, but these are also the times that the trust is most fragile.
 Trust is the bedrock for leadership, teamwork and engaged people, but there is often little thought put into how it should be created and kept alive.

 Regarding the veterinary profession, trust in working relationships is connected to psychological safety, an area that is gaining great ground in its application in many areas of medical care.
 Trust is the foundation for psychological safety, but they are not equivalent; trust is about personal relationships with individuals, psychological safety is group trust where team members feel safe to take risks and be vulnerable in front of each other.

 The emotion of trust

 Trust is not an emotion itself but when someone questions our trustworthiness we feel it emotionally and it sets up our vulnerability lockdown in motion – we put up shields, put on armour and defences are on high alert.
 When trust is missing in a relationship, we spend much more energy and time in the assessment of threats and survival mode.
 This emotional survival mode stems from our limbic system – the responses are reflexes – because connection and social is key to human survival.
-Trust is a feeling not an instruction; you cannot tell someone they can trust you.
+Trust is a feeling not an instruction; you cannot tell someone they can trust you (this is directly for my last boss).
 That’s up to them to decide through your behaviours, actions and language towards them.